Skip Navigation

 2.1.2 Quebec’s Régie de l’énergie (Régie)

 Quebec’s Régie de l’énergie (the Régie) is the agency responsible for regulatory supervision of the transmission and distribution of electric power.
 Electricity rates in Quebec are subject to its approval.
-The Régie was created by virtue of the Act Respecting the Régie de l’énergie (the Act) with the powers needed to regulate the electricity and natural gas sectors in response to the requirements of the liberalization of the North American electricity market, including guaranteed of non-discriminatory access to markets.
-In 2000, the Act was amended to introduce more competition into the electricity market, make the Régie’s mode of operation more flexible, broaden its sources of funding and establish the procedure for setting the rates and conditions applicable to the transmission and distribution of electric power.
+The Régie was created by virtue of the Act Respecting the Régie de l’énergie (the Act) with the powers needed to regulate the electricity and natural gas sectors in response to the requirements of the liberalization of the North American electricity market, including guaranteed non-discriminatory access to markets.
+In 2000, the Act was amended to introduce more competition into the electricity market, make the Régie’s mode of operation more flexible, broaden its sources of funding, and establish the procedure for setting the rates and conditions applicable to the transmission and distribution of electric power.

 The Régie sets and modifies the rates and conditions for the transmission of electric power by the electricity carrier, as well as for the distribution of electric power by the electricity distributors.
 In fixing and modifying rates, the Régie favours the use of incentives to improve carrier and distributor efficiency and ultimately protect consumer interests.
 Hence, HQ’s transmission and distribution activities (as well as those of municipal distributors) are subject to the conventional form of regulation based upon the cost of service for those activities.